Text Size :

 • Do not stop using your medication without checking with your healthcare professional.

-If you forget to use a dose, use it as soon as you remember.
-Then use your next dose at the usual time.
-Do not use two doses to make up for the missed dose.
+If you forget to use a dose, use it as soon as you remember if it is not close to the next dose.
+Otherwise, you should skip the dose and use the next dose at the usual time.
+Do not use two doses together to make up for the missed dose.

 Inform your healthcare professional if: